 Formed in 1897, the Engineering Society of Queen’s University is one of the oldest representative bodies for engineering students in Canada and continues to be a leader in student initiatives.
-With 3000 members currently staying on campus, 15,000 active alumni living throughout the world, and an annual budget of $1.7 million, EngSoc oversees some forty-five student-run initiatives ranging from design projects to services to fun social events.
+With roughly 3200 members currently staying on campus, 16,000 active alumni living throughout the world, and an annual budget of $1.8 million, EngSoc oversees some sixty student-run initiatives ranging from design projects to services to fun social events.

 Each of these groups operates as a real-world business.
 The students learn everything from business plans to fund-raising, from menu planning to decoration.
 These ventures develop many “soft skills” such as how to work in multidisciplinary groups and make business decisions in the real world.
 It is through these initiatives that students are taught to care for people and for the environment, and to act in ways that are healthy and sustainable.
 By exposing our members to social, environmental, diversity, and development issues through the various clubs, groups, and corporations affiliated with the Society, we help produce engineers that are more prepared for the global community.